icing/blog/tls_server_weirdos.md

 As the separate SNI/ALPN callbacks proved to be a bit weak and made things complicated, OpenSSL in version 1.1.1 added a new callback, the `client_hello_callback`.
 This one is invoked *after* the complete ClientHello has been parsed, but *before* the TLS libraries really starts the handshake processing.

 This allows that callback to inspect *all* values the client sent and configure *everything* in the `ssl` just right for the subsequent processing.
-This gives a stable API that does not need to change when new TLS extensions are added and of interest to a server.
+This gives a stable API that does not need to change when new TLS extensions are added and are of interest to a server.
 Not all TLS libraries support this callback yet.

-In the Rust world, the [rustls](https://github.com/rustls/rustls) crate broke its API to accommodate for this (among probably other reasons).
+In the Rust world, the [rustls](https://github.com/rustls/rustls) crate **broke** its API to accommodate for this (among probably other reasons).
 With version 0.20, there is an `Acceptor` that reads the first data from a client and produces a `ClientHello` struct that exposes *some* values like SNI and ALPN.
 So a server can decide which `ServerConfig` (the ctx) it wants to use for the `ServerConnection` (the ssl).

 ## Summary